Update: 15th of April 2020

 Originally, this post’s featured picture of two plants holding hands saying ‘I’m glad we’re in this together’ – a phrase we used a lot in the opening chapters of this story.
 This phrase played a purpose and that’s why it became so widespread.
 It broke through our isolation and fear to make us think that we could still be connected, that we were not alone in the face of this huge crisis and it gave us what we needed to rapidly transform the way we do things.

 But, it doesn’t describe the situation as it actually is.
 As we move through the middle chapters of this story, it’s abundantly clear that we are not all in this together.
-People of colour, those of us who are poor, who are migrants, who are from the Traveller Community, those of us who are homeless or who are living in an institutional setting like nursing homes, Direct Provision or emergency accommodation have been put at greater risk of harm by dangerous choices from our leaders.
+People who are poor, who are migrants or seeking asylum, who are from the Traveller Community, those among us who are homeless or who are living in an institutional setting like nursing homes, Direct Provision or emergency accommodation have been put at greater risk of harm by dangerous choices from our leaders.

-The people who are bearing the brunt of this crisis are the people who care for society, who low-paid frontline work – and that has meant that globally, people of color, people who are working-class are getting sick and dying more.
-We have to tell this story, we have to name this and the bad-actors who make choices to keep the world this way.
+The people who are bearing the brunt of this crisis are the people who care for society, who do low-paid frontline work – and that has meant that globally, people of colour and people who are working-class are getting sick and dying more.
+We have to tell this story.
+We have to name this and the bad-actors who make choices to keep the world this way.

 The people who are keeping us alive at the moment deserve more than being called heroes, they deserve more than thank yous and claps (as great as that show of solidarity is).
-That’s why to fight for a fair and just society, our language must tell it like it is and demand the changed that we really need.
-As the narrators of this story who have a captive audience who really do believe our healthcare workers should be valued, we must tell the truth about what is happening and what we can do together to fix it.
+That’s why to fight for a fair and just society, our language must tell it like it is and demand the changes that we really need.
+As the narrators of this story who have a captive audience who really do believe our healthcare workers should be valued, it is our responsibility to tell the truth about what is happening and what we can do together to fix it.
 We must name our villains while giving our ‘heroes’ depth, humanity, and agency.

 If we truly aspire to be all in this together, then we must centre the people who have been put at the most risk by the choices of our leaders, and fight for better choices in a meaningful and honest way.